qlab-utwente/Quantum-Dice-by-UTwente/Arduino/README.md

 ### Step 1: Connect Your ESP32

-1. Connect your ESP32 to your computer via USB
+1. Connect your Quantum Dice to your computer via USB
 2. Wait for the device to be recognized
 3. Open the [QuantumDice Flasher](https://qlab-utwente.github.io/Quantum-Dice-by-UTwente/) in Chrome/Edge/Opera